 Electric cars are fairly new, and while early EVs were a very niche product so didn’t hold their value well, the current set are perhaps even more desirable than an equivalent petrol or diesel car – so residual values are strong due to the changing world around us as well as the quality of the cars.

-Government incentives, congestion charging, low-emissions zones and changing attitudes to emissions are all part of why EVs are holding their value well at the moment.
+Government incentives, congestion charging, clean air zones and changing attitudes to emissions are all helping EVs hold their value well at the moment.

 How long will an electric car battery last?

 You might be wondering why the battery would lose capacity.
-You’ve probably noticed that over time, your smartphone battery can’t seem to hold as much charge as it used to – and you end up having to charge up more often.
+You’ve probably noticed that over time, your smartphone battery charge doesn’t seem to last as long as it used to – and you end up having to charge up more often.

 This is because the lithium-ion batteries degrade over time, and it’s the same with electric car batteries.
 However, this shouldn’t put you off at all, because the National Grid says most EV batteries will have a life of 15 to 20 years, often outliving the vehicle itself to be reused for other deployments such as solar energy storage.